vault27/Foundation/ethernet.md

 ## History and overview
 - Invented by Xerox in 1973
 - First standard - 1985 - IEEE 802.3
+- 802.3 Ethernet and initial Ethernet are different
 - Alohanet - developed in University of Hawaii - in 1971 - radio - Ethernet is based on it
 - Cable was coaxial - one very long cable - all computers and printers on PaloAlto Xerox research center were connected to it
 - Initially was half-duplex